mbridak/FieldDayLogger/Manual.md

 Go ahead and edit this file before running the server.
 Feel free to leave the last 3 items as they are unless you have good reason not too.
 The rest should be straight forward.

+Under the bonuses section, if your group qualifies for a bonus, replace the '0' next to the bonus with a '1'.
+Three of the bonuses require a count of items qualifiying you for the bonus.
+For example Message Handling.
+If your group qualifies for this, change the value of 'bool' to a 1, and then 'message_count' to the number of messages handled.

 ### Client configuration for groups